Smart Home Insurance Discounts: Save Money with Technology

 Which Smart Home Devices Qualify for Insurance Discounts?

 Not every gadget in your home earns you a break on premiums.
 Insurers focus on devices that meaningfully reduce the risk of theft, fire, flooding, and other costly claims.
-Here are the key categories that most commonly qualify for a smart home insurance discount:
+Here are the key categories that most commonly qualify for a smart home insurance discount in 2026.

 Security Systems & Video Doorbells